 Using the match() Function

-Image showing the intersection of two datasets, using the match() function as the sub-query
+Image showing the intersection of two datasets, using the match() function as the subquery

-The match() provides a basic join from a query into a lookup file that contains completion information.
+The match() function provides a basic join from a query into a lookup file that contains completion information.
 The most common use-case for this method of joining data to lookup reference information.
 For example, matching to list of known security issues, attack vectors, or network types.
 For example, uploaded a version of the port number for different network services, the query:

 logscale